Cricklewood: Industrial history

 With the introduction of the tram system in 1904, and the motorisation of bus services by 1911, numerous important industries were established.
 The first of these was the Phoenix Telephone Company in 1911 (later moved to the Hyde).
 The Handley Page Aircraft Company soon followed, from 1912 until 1917, at 110 Cricklewood Lane and subsequently occupying a large part of Claremont Road.
-The Cricklewood Aerodrome was adjacent to their factory.
+The Cricklewood Aerodrome adjacent to their factory was used for the first London-Paris air service in the 1920s.

 The former aircraft factory was converted into Cricklewood Studios in 1920, the largest film studio in the country at the time.
 It became the production base for Stoll Pictures during the silent era.
 After later turning out a number of quota quickies, it closed down in 1938.
 Some years later, the property was redeveloped and currently hosts a Wickes DIY store.

 A number of plans were drawn up around the turn of the 20th century to extend the developing London Underground network to Cricklewood.
 Several proposals were put forward to construct an underground railway tunnel under the length of the Edgware Road, including an unusual scheme to build a type of subterranean monorail roller-coaster, but these proposals were abandoned.